Intro background

 Emergency Preparedness

-The City has emergency response plans for some events like fires and earthquakes, but there are no community-specific plans to address our response to extreme weather events, such as heat waves, intense rainstorms, and flooding from sea level rise.
+The City has emergency response plans for some events like fires and earthquakes, but there are no community-specific plans to address our response to extreme weather events, such as heat waves, intense rainstorms, air quality, and flooding from sea level rise.
 The City is committed to cross-departmental collaboration to expand current community-oriented emergency preparedness plans to respond to such events, with particular attention to vulnerable populations during natural disasters.

 An illustration showing various items you might need in an emergency.